comaniac/Sharable-Spark-RDD/README.md

-# Shareable-Spark-RDD
+# Introduction
 This project aims to create an extension package of Spark to support shareable RDDs between Spark contexts.

-Requirement:
+#Requirement
 - Spark executable.
 (1.2.1 or above)
 - JDK 7. (environment variable JAVA_HOME must be set)
 - Environment variable SRDD_HOME must be set.

-Install:
+#Install
 - ./$SRDD_HOME/build/mvn package

-How to Use:
+#How to Use
 - Import package
 	- import org.apache.spark.sparkextend._
 - Add dependency to Maven configure pom.xml
 - mvn package

-Development Progress:
+#Development Progress

 1. Record SRDD list to the SparkContext.
 (DONE)
 	- User needs to specify the name of sRDD explicitly.